Haverford Township Commissioners Meeting, May 14, 2018

 Here’s the township’s official calendar for all upcoming meetings, including the Zoning Board and Planning Commission meetings.

 We would love to publish reports from any of you who attend advisory or administrative board meetings!
 Contact Victoria Brown at email@example.com.

 Video of the regular monthly Township Commissioner meetings appears on YouTube within a few days of each meeting.
-See the January 8 meeting here.
+Watch January 8 commissioners' meeting.